Russian sanctions over Ukraine grow, Biden to talk to Xi

 - Русский

-KYIV/LVIV, Ukraine (Reuters) - Japan and Australia on Friday slapped fresh sanctions on Russian entities as punishment for Moscow's invasion of Ukraine, which the West says has been stalled by staunch resistance but continues to take a devastating toll on civilians.
+KYIV/LVIV, Ukraine (Reuters) - Japan and Australia on Friday imposed new sanctions on Russian entities as punishment for the invasion of Ukraine, which the West says has been stalled by staunch resistance but continues to take a devastating toll on civilians.

-Ukraine's capital Kyiv reported "chaotic" Russian shelling while rescuers in the besieged port of Mariupol dug survivors from the rubble of bombed buildings.
-Officials from the two countries met again for peace talks on Thursday but said their positions remained far apart.

 Western sources and Ukrainian officials said Russia's assault has faltered since its troops invaded on Feb.
-24, further dashing Moscow's expectations of a swift victory and the removal of President Volodymyr Zelenskiy's government.
+24, further dashing its expectations of a swift victory and the removal of President Volodymyr Zelenskiy's government.

+Russia has relied heavily on missiles and shelling to subdue Ukraine's forces but has yet to secure any of its 10 largest cities.

+At least three blasts were heard in the western city of Lviv on Friday morning, Ukraine 24 television station reported, publishing a short video in which a mushroom-shaped plume of smoke could be seen rising on the horizon.

 Despite battleground setbacks and punitive sanctions by the West, Russian President Vladimir Putin has shown little sign of relenting.